Hiroreco/enreco-archive/recap-data/chapter1/day6/nodes/gigi-c1d6.md

 [Ah!
 Such blasphemy!](#embed:https://www.youtube.com/embed/oygFzGlMT28?si=2KtGxfUiZWo9TRa6\&start=180)

 Before he could delve into the mystery, Gonathon joined Kiara, Raora, Nerissa, and Bijou to aid their expedition into the Ancient Sewer Dungeon.
-Along the way, most members expressed their loyalty and reverence for [Queen Tam](https://www.youtube.com/live/oygFzGlMT28?feature=shared\&t=442), though Nerissa made a cheeky comment about how the statue’s depiction of Tam lacking a bit of "cake."
+Along the way, most members expressed their loyalty and reverence for [Queen Tam](https://www.youtube.com/live/oygFzGlMT28?feature=shared\&t=442), though Nerissa made a cheeky comment about how the statue’s depiction of Tam lacked a bit of "cake."

 Returning to the kingdom, Gonathon resumed his investigation.
 Within his guild’s territory, he discovered something alarming—corrupted blocks had appeared in a corner of the land, accompanied by a sinister sign that read: [*"May chaos take the world."*](https://www.youtube.com/live/oygFzGlMT28?feature=shared\&t=1759) This discovery only deepened the mystery, and Gonathon began to piece together the puzzle.